hisahi/Nanibgal/README.md

 - Using an administrative system for deleting posts and banning users

 # Architecture
 The server runs on Python with the Flask framework and PostgreSQL as the database.

+# Documentation
+English documentation can be found under the [documentation](https://github.com/hisahi/Nanibgal/documentation) folder.

 # Tietokantasovellus
 Kaikki Tietokantasovellus -kurssiin liittyvä sisältö löytyy [tsoha](https://github.com/hisahi/Nanibgal/tsoha)-kansion alta.
 Heroku-instanssi löytyy [täältä](https://nanibgal-demo-app.herokuapp.com/).